lukassoo/ShellyExporters/README.md

 ## Exporter Requests

-If you would like me to write exporters for more Shelly devices I am happy to do so when I have some spare time.
-Open a new issue and we can discuss it.
+If you would like me to write exporters for more Shelly devices, I am happy to do so when I have some spare time.
+Open a new issue, and we can discuss it.
 You may also create a pull request if you can do it yourself and understand the architecture that I am trying to maintain.

-For me to write another exporter I will need:
+For me to write another exporter, I will need:
 - Access to the device for testing - Simple port forward access is enough
-- A few weeks of time - I may not have much free time and testing exporters takes a lot of time
+- A few weeks of time - I may not have much free time, and testing exporters can take a lot of time when there are issues.

 ## Example Grafana Dashboard Showcase